unm-historiography/metahistory/essays/thematic/women-gender/the-study-of-witches.md

 {% include figure.html
   class="img-right"
   width="50%"
-  caption="_The Wicked Witch of the West_ embodies the stereotype of women who could **fly on broomsticks and used magic primarily out of vengence**." image-url="The_Wicked_Witch_of_the_West.jpg" source-url="https://villains.fandom.com/wiki/Wicked_Witch_of_the_West"
+  caption="_The Wicked Witch of the West_ embodies the stereotype of women who could fly on broomsticks and used magic primarily out of vengence." image-url="The_Wicked_Witch_of_the_West.jpg" source-url="https://villains.fandom.com/wiki/Wicked_Witch_of_the_West"
 %}